A look back at the core of games in characteristic function form: some new axiomatization results: Introduction

 For analyzing coalitional behaviour, (cooperative) games in characteristic function form with not necessarily transferable utility (i.e., with ``non-transferable utility" or NTU) is a canonical framework.
 Naturally, the core, as a natural set-valued prediction or ``solution" for such games received quite an amount of justifiable attention (see, e.g., among others, Kannai, 1992 or part A of Mertens and Sorin, 1994).
 Also, quite naturally, like several other solutions within such framework, the core has been analyzed from axiomatic standpoint (Peleg, 1985; Keiding, 1986; Nagahisa and Yamato, 1992; Hwang and Sudholter, 2001; Hwang, 2006 and most recently, Pablo Arribillaga, 2016).

-However, apart from Keiding (1986), most other authors have axiomatized the core as a solution concept {\em{only on the class of NTU games which satisfy the ``non-levelness'' condition}} (this condition has been specified below in the following section).
+However, apart from Keiding (1986), most other authors have axiomatized the core as a solution concept {\em{only on the class of NTU games which satisfy the ``non-levelness'' condition}} (we have recalled this condition in the following section).
 This is possibly owing to the fact that NTU games that do not satisfy this condition may not obey many well-known and useful consistency properties like Davis-Maschler consistency, Moulin consistency etc. However, the ``non-levelness'' condition may not be very appealing {\em especially in the context of games without transferable utility} because, with this condition, if a pay-off vector is weakly dominated, then it is strongly dominated as well.
 Thus, by this condition, some transferability of pay-off is implicitly smuggled in even in the set-up of non-transferable utility!
 Moreover, at least an important class of games--the hedonic games--which is being studied extensively over the last few years (especially in the context of matching models) does not necessarily satisfy the non-levelness condition.

 So, in this context, we provide three axiomatic characterizations of the core as a solution on the {\em general} class of games in characteristic function form obeying only an innocuous condition: that the set of individually rational pay-off vectors is bounded.
-Much of the ideas behind these results borrow from Bhattacharya (2004).

 We would like to mention another possibly interesting feature of our characterization results.
 While, especially Peleg (1985, 1992) characterized the core by consistency and converse-consistency-like axioms, the novelty of Keiding's approach was to provide an axiomatization result without invoking consistency at all.
 Bhattacharya (2004) and then Llerena and Rafels (2007) took a mixed approach (in a transferable utility set-up): they used both consistency-like axioms as well as axioms like ``antimonotonicity" used by Keiding (1986).
 This paper adopts a similar mixed approach.